sabinaaj/PyGammon/README.md

-Gammon
+PyGammon
 ========
-An open-source Backgammon implementation.
+An open-source Backgammon implementation written in Python.

 #### Features
 - None